WCAG best practices - general (low-code)

 ## **Audit tab**

-When modifying existing applications, pay attention to the tab **Audit**.
-(Unfortunately, at the moment only the XML is checked - mainly labels.
-Errors in TextContent are not detected there, so when checking or modifying an application for WCAG, **one should not** rely solely on the tab **Audit**).
+When modifying existing applications, attention should be paid to the tab **Audit**.
+(Unfortunately, at the moment only XML is checked - mainly labels.
+Errors in TextContent are not detected there, therefore when checking or modifying an application for WCAG compliance, **you should not** rely solely on the tab **Audit**).

 ### **HTML - Content (TextContents) and custom components (CustomComponents)**

-Pay attention to links (target), images (alt), lists, and headings (with the correct hierarchy).
+Attention should be paid to links (target), images (alt), lists, and headings (while maintaining the proper hierarchy).

 ### **AriaLabel and ariaDescription**